Puru Dadheech

-Puru Dadheech (Purushottam Dadheech, 17 July 1939) is a Kathak dancer.
-He is a choreographer and educator of Indian classical dance, and is known for his pioneering work in the field of Kathak.
-At the oldest Kathak department which was formed in 1956 at Indira Kala Sangeet Vishwavidyalaya Public University located in Khairagarh, Puru Dadheech instated the first Kathak syllabus in 1961.
-He is the holder of the first Doctorate in Kathak Classical Dance and emphasizes the relevance of Shastras (Indian Ancient Dance treatises like Natyashastra and Nandikeshvara's Abhinaya Darpana) in the Kathak repertoire.
-He was awarded Padma Shri, the 4th highest civilian award of India He is currently serving as the Director of the world’s first dedicated Kathak research Centre at the Sri Sri University, Cuttack called Sri Sri Centre for Advanced Research in Kathak.
+Puru Dadheech (Purushottam Dadheech, 17 July 1939) is a Kathak dancer, choreographer and an educator of Indian classical dance.
+At the oldest Kathak department which was formed in 1956 at Indira Kala Sangeet Vishwavidyalaya Public University located in Khairagarh.
+He is the holder of Doctorate in Kathak Classical Dance and emphasizes the relevance of Shastras (Indian Ancient Dance treatises like Natyashastra and Nandikeshvara's Abhinaya Darpana) in the Kathak repertoire.
+He was awarded Padma Shri, the 4th highest civilian award of India at the age of 81.
+He is currently serving as the Director of the dedicated Kathak research Centre at the Sri Sri University, Cuttack called Sri Sri Centre for Advanced Research in Kathak.

 Education

 Puru Dadheech studied under Guru-Shishya Parampara under Gurus Pt.
 Durga Prasad, Pt.
 Sunder Prasad as well as Pt.
 Narayan Prasad.

-Dadheech is the first Doctorate (D.Mus.) in Kathak in the world.
+Dadheech is Doctorate (D.Mus.) in Kathak.
 Research dissertation Kathak Nritya ka Udbhav aur Vikas by Prayag Sangeet Samiti.

-He is the first-ever dancer to receive the Mahamahopadhyay (Hon.
-D.Lit.) from Akhil Bharatiya Gandharva Mahavidyalaya Mandal.

-Apart from the first Sangeetacharya (D.Mus.) in Kathak, he also has a PhD in Sanskrit Dramatics from Vikram University, Ujjain.
-His PHD was on the topic Sanskrit Prayog Vigyan Evam Kalidasiya Rupak which has been published as a book.
+He received the Mahamahopadhyay and Sangeetacharya in Kathak from Akhil Bharatiya Gandharva Mahavidyalaya Mandal.
+He also has a PhD in Sanskrit Dramatics from Vikram University, Ujjain.
+His PhD was on the topic Sanskrit Prayog Vigyan Evam Kalidasiya Rupak which has been published as a book.

 He has also received the Tagore National Fellowship by the Ministry of Culture.

 Personal life

 Puru Dadheech was born to a traditional Pauranik brahmin family of Ujjain, Madhya Pradesh.
 He is married to kathak guru and researcher Dr. Vibha Dadheech.
-He has 2 sons.
+He has 2 sons and a daughter.

 Career

 Dadheech had served as Professor and Head of the Dance Department at Bhatkhande University, Lucknow, and as Dean, Faculty of Arts, at Indira Kala Sangeet Vishwa Vidyalaya, Khairagarh, teaching and guiding several research scholars for their doctoral thesis.

-Dadheech was close to Senior Kathak exponent and Guru Pt.
-Mohanrao Kallianpurkar and succeeded him at Bhatkhande Music Institute Deemed University.

 Dadheech has been an editor for Swarn Jayanti Smarika Golden Jubilee Magazine of Bhatkhande Hindustani Sangeet Mahavidyala.

 He participated in many seminars and delivered talks on subjects such as "Kalidasa and Natya Sashtra" at Birla Academy, Kolkata.

-Puru Dadheech has developed the first-ever Kathak syllabus books which are instated in the Kathak department of various universities.
+Puru Dadheech has developed Kathak syllabus books which are instated in the Kathak department of various universities.
+He has created the Dadheech style of Kathak.

-He has been on various editorial committees such as National Conference- "Innovation in Music And Dance"(23-24, Jan 2015) organized at Dept. Music And Dance, Govt.
+He has been on committee on National Conference- "Innovation in Music And Dance"(23-24, Jan 2015) organized at Dept. Music And Dance, Govt.
 Maharani Laxmibai Girls P.G. college, Indore.

 Dadheech has been a mentor and guide to several students doing Masters and Doctorate degrees in Kathak since 1961.